CLEARING

 March 16, 2026 by Clearing

-These are serious questions, and they deserve serious answers, not reassurances, not panic, and not the kind of vague advice that sounds helpful but tells you nothing.
-Here is how I think through it.
+Over the past two years, I have had more conversations with Jewish families about campus antisemitism than in all my previous years of counseling combined.
+These are serious questions and they deserve serious answers, not reassurances, not panic, and not vague advice that sounds helpful but tells you nothing.

 What the Data Actually Shows

-The pattern that has emerged over the past two years is not uniform.
+The pattern is not uniform.
 It is specific.
-The schools where Jewish students have reported the most distress, where protests turned into harassment, where administrators responded slowly or inadequately, where Jewish students felt they had to hide their identity or self-censor, are concentrated among a group of elite institutions, particularly in the Northeast, that have historically had large Jewish populations.
+The schools where Jewish students have reported the most distress are concentrated among elite institutions, particularly in the Northeast, that have historically had large Jewish populations.
+Columbia is the most documented example.
+Harvard and Penn have had similar, if less extreme, experiences.

-At the same time, there are schools with large, thriving Jewish communities where the climate has remained genuinely welcoming, where administrators acted quickly, where Jewish organizations are well-resourced and prominent, and where students report feeling comfortable being openly Jewish.
-These schools exist, and many of them are excellent academically.
+At the same time, there are schools with large, thriving Jewish communities where the climate has remained genuinely welcoming and where students report feeling comfortable being openly Jewish.
+The mistake is treating this as a single undifferentiated problem.
+It is specific to certain institutions, and the response of leadership has varied enormously.

-The Schools That Are Getting This Right
+Schools That Are Getting This Right

 A Harder Conversation About Prestige

-A student who attends a school where they feel genuinely at home, where they can be Jewish without calculation, where Shabbat dinner is a social norm rather than a subcultural act, where the administration has demonstrated it will act when students are targeted, is in a better position to learn, grow, and thrive than a student at a more prestigious institution where they are spending energy managing their identity.
+What I will say is that prestige is not a sufficient reason to dismiss legitimate concerns about campus climate.
+A student who attends a school where they can be openly Jewish, where Shabbat dinner is a social norm rather than a subcultural act, where the administration has demonstrated it will act when students are targeted, is in a better position to learn and thrive than a student at a more prestigious institution spending energy managing their identity.
+That matters.
+Four years is a long time.

 March 16, 2026 /Clearing